Discover

 Typical Weather:

-Spring: April, May and early June can be very pleasant time of the year.
+Spring: April, May and early June can be very pleasant times of the year.
 Daytime temperatures are warm and night temperatures can drop to 20 degrees F. There is still a chance of snow in April and winds throughout the season.

 Summer: Late June, July, August and early September are the hottest months at the park.
 Summer thunderstorms are a real threat this time of year and can produce heavy downpours, extreme winds, dangerous lightning and flash flooding.